Emissions Testing in Alaska

 How the Emissions Test Works in Alaska

 Alaska does not currently require emissions testing, so there is no active process to describe.
-When the programs were operational, testing took about 15 to 20 minutes.
-Drivers brought their registration and identification to a certified station.
-Technicians performed an OBD-II scan on 1996 and newer vehicles to check diagnostic trouble codes and readiness monitors.
-Older vehicles received tailpipe emissions tests.
-Common failure reasons included a check engine light, incomplete readiness monitors, or malfunctioning catalytic converters.
-Today, these procedures are not required.
-If the legislature reinstates a program in the future, similar processes would likely apply.
+When the programs were operational, drivers brought their vehicle registration and identification to a certified inspection station.
+Technicians performed an OBD-II scan on 1996 and newer vehicles to check for diagnostic trouble codes and verify readiness monitors.
+Older vehicles received tailpipe emissions tests measuring carbon monoxide and hydrocarbons at idle.
+The test cost between $60 and $70 depending on the station.
+Vehicles up to six model years old were exempt, as were antique vehicles.
+Common failure reasons included a lit check engine light, incomplete readiness monitors, and malfunctioning catalytic converters.
+If a vehicle failed, the owner had to complete repairs and return for a retest before registration could be renewed.
+Today, none of these procedures are required.

 No. Alaska does not require emissions testing.
-The state discontinued its vehicle inspection programs in 2012 and 2014.
+The state discontinued its vehicle inspection programs in 2010 (Fairbanks) and 2012 (Anchorage) after both areas met federal air quality standards for carbon monoxide.
 No vehicle owners must pass an emissions or smog check to register or renew their vehicles.
-Confirm any policy changes with the Alaska DMV.
+Confirm any policy changes with the Alaska Division of Motor Vehicles.

 No vehicles need an emissions test in Alaska.
-The state has no mandatory testing program for any vehicle type including gasoline, diesel, hybrid, or electric.
-All vehicles can be registered without an emissions inspection.
+The state has no mandatory testing program for any vehicle type, including gasoline, diesel, hybrid, and electric.
+All vehicles can be registered without an emissions inspection regardless of age, fuel type, or weight.

 There is no required emissions testing frequency in Alaska.
 The state eliminated its programs over a decade ago.
 No testing schedule applies to registration or renewal.

 No areas in Alaska require emissions testing.
-Anchorage and Fairbanks formerly had programs, but both were discontinued.
-All regions of the state have the same policy of no mandatory testing.
+Anchorage and the Fairbanks North Star Borough formerly had programs, but both were discontinued.
+All boroughs and communities across the state have the same policy of no mandatory testing.

 Yes.
 Electric and hybrid vehicles are exempt because Alaska does not require emissions testing for any vehicle type.
 All fuel types can be registered without inspection.